MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 | index | u64             |
 | score | *Entrant Score* |

-### Request
+### Requests

-A request is from the client to the server.
+A request is sent from clients to the server.
 The first byte of the request contains the id of the command that is being requested.
 After that follows the body of the command, if any.

 | Command     | ID | Body | Description                                                                  |